NextronSystems/thor-manual/usage/other-topics.rst

 "**C:\\Temp\\funprog.txt**" caused an "Alert" level message.

-Since version 8.27.2, one of the sub scores that pushes the total score over 100 has to be 75 or higher. (internally calculated as "alert\_level
+Since version 8.27.2, one of the sub scores that pushes the total score over 100 has to be more than 75. (internally calculated as "alert\_level
 - 25" because the user can adjust the alert level via the "**--alert**" parameter)